hnsdomains/docs/dns-registrar-guide.md

 ### Step 2: Adding a TXT record

-The DNS Registrar on ENS looks for a TXT record with a specific name and format in order to verify what Ethereum address should be given ownership of the domain.
-To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the Ethereum address you want to give control of the ENS record to.
+The DNS Registrar on HNS looks for a TXT record with a specific name and format in order to verify what Ethereum address should be given ownership of the domain.
+To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the Ethereum address you want to give control of the HNS record to.

 ![step2: add text](<.gitbook/assets/dnssec\_step2 (1).png>)